crts314/EJNotes/chapter3.md

 A function that references bindings from local scopes around it is called a closure.
 Such bindings will remain alive even after the end of the block where they were defined.
-Thats how a function "closes on them" and can use their values whenever it is called.
+Thats how a function definition "closes on them" and can use their values whenever it is called.
 Example:

 ```javascript
 function wrapValue(n) {